.NET Expertise Matters

 ⇒ Hired as a consultant to evaluate software teams and processes

-⇒ Performs as a trainer to educate recruiting staffs in software trends & candidate engagement
+⇒ Performs as a trainer to educate recruiting staffs in software trends and candidate engagement as well as a fractional CTO when needed

 Software architect with over 25 years of hands-on experience in architecture, design and development.
 Expertise spans both object-oriented and functional paradigms and includes work in event processing, machine learning, time-series analysis, agent-based architectures and advanced data visualizations.